All Episodes

-Looking at Jake Tappert CNN, Obama adds if to health care promise.
+Obama adds if to healthcare promise.

 Not Obama lied.

-Obama adds if through health care promise.
+Obama adds if through healthcare promise.

 And in fact, let me find it here.

-Um the Associated Press, not Julie Pace.
+Here we go, the Associated Press, not Julie Pace.

-This is Jim Coonin and Josh Lederman.
+This is Jim Koonin and Josh Lederman.

-President Obama's early efforts to boil down an intricate health care law so that Americans could understand it are coming back to haunt him, leaving a trail of caveats and provisos in place of the pithy claims he once used to make.
+President Obama's early efforts to boil down an intricate healthcare law so that Americans could understand it are coming back to haunt him, leaving a trail of caveats and provisos in place of the pithy claims he once used to make.

 The simpletons in this country wouldn't have understood it.